meshy/framewirc/README.md

 `Connection`, and an `asyncio.Task` that will be invoked in the event loop.

 Once the loop has started, or if it already has, the `Connection` will attempt to connect to the network.
-Once it has, the `Client` will be responsible for telling the network the nick and real name of the client.
+The `Client` will be responsible for sending a nick and real name once it has.

 If there are any actions that need to be completed on connection, this is probably the time to do it.
 The `Client.on_connect` method can be overridden to